ocaml-community/sedlex/README.md

   an existing value of type [Sedlexing.lexbuf].
 - the Ri are regular expressions (see below);
-- the ei and def are OCaml expressions (called actions) of the same type (the type for the whole lexer definitioon).
+- the ei and def are OCaml expressions (called actions) of the same type (the type for the whole lexer definition).

 Unlike ocamllex, lexers work on stream of Unicode codepoints, not bytes.